Which car seat is best for your baby?

 If you have two little ones to strap in, you can install two seats in the back of your car.
 We recommend placing the most vulnerable (ie: youngest) in the center position.
 If you cannot fit two seats next to each other using the center seat, it's acceptable to use both rear outboard positions.

 Yes they can; in fact, using the appropriate seat for their age/weight category is recommended by the Federal Aviation Administration for all children under four on board airplanes.
+If your child fits into the age, size, or weight category listed on the seat, you can rest assured they are safe.

-It's not advisable to buy a used seat that is more than a couple years old, simply because of wear and tear and having no guarantee as to the structural integrity of the seat.
+It's not advisable to buy a used seat that is more than a couple of years old, simply because of wear and tear and having no guarantee as to the structural integrity of the seat.
 However, a used seat is better than no seat.
 If you do find one that is in good condition that was originally compliant with regulations, always get it checked by the manufacturer, baby store, or through the NHTSA directory where you can find a car seat inspection station.
 You can also search for a certified technician through the National Child Passenger Safety Certification Program to give it a once-over.

 If you're traveling in the car, it's safe to let your little one doze off if they are properly strapped in and the car seat is securely installed at the correct angle - this is what the seats are designed for.
 However, children and babies should never be left unattended to sleep in car seats outside of the car - there is the risk of death from suffocation and strangulation as they will not be positioned properly.